Welcome to The Luxembourg Review.

 Adele Okoli- Editor

-Syed Shehzar M. Doja was born in Dhaka, Bangladesh, and currently resides in Luxembourg as a poet, student, and Founder/Editor-in-Chief of the literary journal, The Luxembourg Review.
-As a resident of Luxembourg, he was recently selected to represent the country on a pan-European platform for a project commissioned for the city of Amsterdam.
-His work has appeared in numerous publications worldwide (The San Antonio Review, Fireside International publication, Monsoon Letters, Sticks and Stones) and won several literary and theatrical competitions (1st prize for ‘The Madman’s Lament’ – which he wrote, acted in, & directed – in the Symbiosis Festival, Pune, India) His first book, a collection of his poetry till now, is currently in works for publication due later this year.
+Syed Shehzar M. Doja was born in Dhaka, Bangladesh, and currently resides in Luxembourg as a poet and Founder/Editor-in-Chief of the literary journal, The Luxembourg Review.
+As a resident of Luxembourg, he was selected to represent the country on a pan-European platform for a project commissioned for the city of Amsterdam.
+His work has appeared in numerous publications worldwide (New Welsh Review, The San Antonio Review, Dhaka Tribune, Delano, Fireside International publication, Monsoon Letters, Sticks and Stones) and won several literary and theatrical competitions (1st prize for ‘The Madman’s Lament’ – which he wrote, acted in, & directed – in the Symbiosis Festival, Pune, India).
+He was a featured poet in ‘SpokenWord Paris’ in 2016, a NewAge ‘Youth Icon’ in 2017 and is currently working on numerous projects including being on the Jury Panel for a Literary Prize at the ‘Printemps des Poetes‘ festival in Luxembourg, 2018 and editorial work on an upcoming book project on the Rohingya community.

 Nathan Hassall was born in the United Kingdom to an American mother and a half-English, half-Greek father.
 He received a BA Hons in History at the University of Kent, with a Year Abroad studying at the University of Massachusetts.
 He is the author of three self-published poetry collections, Nascent Illusion (2009), A Conscious Void (2011), and Of Gods and Gallows (2015).
 He is also currently studying for a Masters in English and has been published in journals like Episteme and Yellow Chair Review.